eclipse-rdf4j/rdf4j/.github/CONTRIBUTING.md

 4. Set line width to 110 characters
 5. Make sure every new source file starts with the Eclipse copyright license header

-## Creating your contribution

-Once the legalities are out of the way and you're up-to-date on our workflow and code formatting, you can dig in.
-Here's how:

-1. Create an issue in the [RDF4J GitHub issue tracker](https://github.com/eclipse/rdf4j/issues) that describes your improvement, new feature, or bug fix.
-Alternatively, comment on an existing issue to indicate you're keen to help solve it.
-2. Fork the repository on GitHub
-3. Create a new branch for your changes starting from the `master` branch
-4. Make your changes
-5. Make sure you include tests
-6. Make sure the test suite passes after your changes
-7. Commit your changes into the branch.
-Use meaningful commit messages.
-Reference the issue number in the commit message (for example "issue #276: added null check")
-8. **Sign off** every commit you do, as explained above.
-9. Optionally squash your commits (not necessary, but if you want to clean your commit history a bit, _this_ is the point to do it).
-10. Push your changes to your branch in your forked repository
-11. If your contribution is complete, use GitHub to submit a pull request (PR) for your contribution back to `master` in the central RDF4J repository.
-	Once you have submitted your PR, do not use your branch for any other development (unless asked to do so by the reviewers of your PR).

-Once you've put up a PR, we will review your contribution, possibly make some suggestions for improvements, and once everything is complete it will be merged into the `master` branch, to be included in the next minor or major release.
-If your contribution is a bug fix in an existing release, we will also schedule it for inclusion in a patch release.